act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 ### Step 7: ask if sufficiently described by textual alternative (G196)

-Test mode: [automatic][earl:automatic]
+Test mode: [automatic][AUTO]

-Concatenate the results of [Text Alternative Computation][algorithms/text-alt] Algorithm run on all images and assign it to variable T1.
+Concatenate the results of [Text Alternative Computation][TXTALT] Algorithm run on all images and assign it to variable T1.

 All items of the group should be removed from the set of selector-matches after this step.